Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Toolkit.CLI/README.md

 ### Examples

-* `Migration.Toolkit.CLI.exe migrate --siteId 1 --culture en-US --sites --custom-modules --users --settings-keys --media-libraries --page-types --pages`
+* `Migration.Toolkit.CLI.exe migrate --siteId 1 --culture en-US --sites --custom-modules --users --settings-keys --media-libraries --page-types --pages` 🔥remove --SiteId 1 --culture en-US, its is no longer supported🔥
   * Migration including the site object, custom modules and classes, users, setting key values, media libraries, page types and pages
-* `Migration.Toolkit.CLI.exe migrate --siteId 1 --culture en-US --page-types --pages  --bypass-dependency-check`
+* `Migration.Toolkit.CLI.exe migrate --siteId 1 --culture en-US --page-types --pages  --bypass-dependency-check` 🔥remove --SiteId 1 --culture en-US, its is no longer supported🔥
   * Repeated migration only for page types and pages, if you know that sites and users were already migrated successfully.
-* `Migration.Toolkit.CLI.exe migrate --siteId 1 --culture en-US --pages --bypass-dependency-check`
+* `Migration.Toolkit.CLI.exe migrate --siteId 1 --culture en-US --pages --bypass-dependency-check` 🔥remove --SiteId 1 --culture en-US, its is no longer supported🔥
   * Repeated migration only for pages, if you know that page types, sites and users were already migrated successfully.

 ### Migration details for specific object types